-Sage Patanjali defines it as “Yogaschitta vritti nirodhah” or to control the faculties of mind/Chitta”.
-The basic concept of yoga as per Sage Patanjali consists of 8 steps/parts/stages.
+making a fundamental correction in the life style of a person by creating a mental environment by teaching proper social and personal code of conduct.
+This is by following the Yama and Niyama.
+These 10 rules are similar to the10 principles laid out by Sage Manu while defining Dharma in the first book of Law or the conduct given to the humanity at large at the inception of creation of society.
+Following these guidelines, a person can have a better life style and habits including proper and timely meals, sleep pattern etc. This would lead to freeing the mind from s physical and mental stress.
+In addition, attainment of better human qualities would make one a better person, both in personal and social life.
 Through aasanaas, body would become pain free and physically more fit.
 Practice of pranayama or conscious breathing, would lead to a state of mental relaxation and better oxygenation of all body tissues and help prevent and improve or cure many illnesses.
 Deeper meditation through the stages of pratyaahar, dhaarna, dhyaan and samaadhi would further free the mind from external stress/influences leading to internalization and then focusing of mind on the inner self or atma/parmatma.
 So yoga is basically a holistic approach to living as a whole.
+Even in modern medicine, more and more emphasis is being given on prevention of disease and treating the person as a whole.
 Practice of Yoga is to be tailored based on an individual person’s needs.

 Origin of disease/illness